philippslang/tensorboardprotobuf/README.md

 # tensorboardprotobuf
 Write result files (protobuffers) for Tensorboard with minimal dependencies (protobuf libs).
 Downside is we shamelessly duplicate the protobuf files from the tensorflow repo.
+Basically [tensorboardX](https://github.com/lanpa/tensorboardX) for C++.

 ## Interface
 There are only two classes implementing the interface for this library: `Run` and `Record`.
 A `Run` instance is tied to one tensorboard input file and contains an arbitrary number of `Record` instances.
 A `Record` is tied to a step and contains scalar values (images etc...) tbd.

 ## Installation
 https://github.com/google/protobuf/releases/download/v3.6.1/protobuf-cpp-3.6.1.tar.gz